 Depends.
 They can proceed if you clear the way--they don't have to wait for you to finish.
 If there was a collision, a lot depends on who is where, when.
 If they could see you were going back and forth they should have waited.

 In my opinion - it "could" be a basis for a lawsuit, but it really depends on the other circumstances.
-Your inquiry doesn't indicate the AMOUNT of grass clippings or HOW the grass clippings caused the accident/injury, and without this information, I don't think a definitive answer can be given.
-The...Read more »
+Your inquiry doesn't indicate the AMOUNT of grass clippings or HOW the grass clippings caused the accident/injury, and without this information, I don't think a definitive...Read more »

 As a general matter throughout the nation, some jurisdictions have local regulations/codes that treat such clippings as hazards to the public or to traffic.
 This is aside from any state and local environmental or sanitation regulations that might apply.